Soviet raid on Stołpce: Raid on Stołpce

-The raid on Stołpce, which was described as “uniquely brazen” took place in the night of August 3/4, 1924.
+The raid on Stołpce, which was described as “uniquely brazen” began on the night of August 3, 1924.
 It was a well-organized, meticulously planned action, carried out by a group of 150 Soviet agents, divided into four platoons.
 Apart from handguns and grenades, the perpetrators had three machine guns.
 Those who were captured by Polish police officers, stated that they had been trained for the mission by Soviet officers in Minsk, the capital of Soviet Belarus.

 The purpose of the raid was to free two imprisoned Communist activists.
 According to some Polish sources, the raid, as well as other incidents of this kind along the border, was organized by Zakordonnyj Otdiel (Zakordot), a Soviet agency created in Moscow in 1920, whose purpose was to destroy eastern Poland.
 These sources claim that agents of Zakordot carried out the raid, during which they destroyed Stołpce's Police Station, rail station and post office, and kidnapped a number of Polish citizens.

 After the raid, the invaders returned to the Soviet Union, but due to the diplomatic consequences of that action, Moscow decided to cease its program of peacetime attacks on its neighbors, preferring to start preparations for wartime sabotage and diversion under the authority of the Red Army's Intelligence Directorate.